What is the Envy Ratio?

-In private equity, envy ratio is a ratio that determines the price paid by the investors in relation to the price paid by the management team for their respective shares of the company’s common equity.
-In other words, envy ratio indicates how much the company’s managers spent relative to private equity investors on the acquisition of their respective equity share.
+In private equity, the envy ratio is a ratio that shows the price paid by investors in relation to the price paid by the management team for their respective shares of the company’s common equity.
+In other words, the envy ratio indicates how much the company’s managers spent relative to private equity investors for the acquisition of their respective equity shares.

-The concept of envy ratio is primarily used in the context of management buyouts (MBOs) when the current company’s management aims to acquire a larger part of the company from the current owners.
+The concept of the envy ratio is primarily used in the context of management buyouts (MBOs).
+The envy ratio can be a key metric for management when aimimg to acquire a larger ownership share of the company.

 In buyout deals, the success of a deal is highly dependent on the commitment of the company’s current managers.
-Due to this reason, the sweet equity (i.e., the equity reserved as an incentive for the management) is frequently included in the buyout.
-Furthermore, outside investors (private equity investors) usually acquire an equity stake in the company at a higher valuation target that of the managers of the company.
+Due to this reason, the sweet equity (i.e., the equity reserved as an incentive for management) is frequently included in the buyout.
+Furthermore, outside investors (private equity investors) usually acquire their equity stake in the company at a higher valuation than that of the company’s managers.

-Envy ratio is a metric that can help determine the success of a deal and its attractiveness to each party.
+The envy ratio is a metric that can help determine the attractiveness of a deal to each investor party.
 The general rule is that a higher envy ratio indicates a better deal for management.
-A higher ratio shows that the private equity investors are willing to reward the company’s management for their experience and ability to generate value for the company.
-In addition, a high ratio can indicate intense competition among the different groups of private equity investors seeking to enter the deal.
+A higher ratio shows that private equity investors are willing to reward the company’s management for their ability to generate value for the company.
+In addition, a high ratio indicates intense competition among private equity investors seeking to enter the deal.

-At the same time, using envy ratio, the company’s management can also assess the commitment of private equity investors to the deal.
-A higher envy ratio may indicate that the outside investors are strongly committed to the deal.
+Using the envy ratio, the company’s management can assess the commitment of private equity investors to the deal.
+A higher envy ratio indicates that outside investors are strongly committed to the deal.

 The managers approach two private equity firms: ABC Capital and XYZ Capital.
 ABC Capital offers the managers the following deal: ABC Capital will acquire an 85% stake in the company for $38M, and the managers will acquire 15% of equity for $2M.
 XYZ Capital offers to finance the purchase of 75% of equity for $35M, and the managers will acquire the other 25% for $5M.

-The managers can select the better deal by calculating the envy ratio of each offer:
+The managers can identify the better deal by calculating the envy ratio of each offer:

-The managers will choose ABC Capital’s offer because it provides a much higher envy ratio (3.35).
+The managers choose ABC Capital’s offer because it provides a much higher envy ratio (3.35).